Berea, Durban

 The Berea is a ridge above the city of Durban, KwaZulu-Natal, South Africa on the northern side which overlooks the city centre and the Indian Ocean.
 Berea is also used as a collective designation for the suburbs in the area.
 It has been described as the area between the Howard College Campus of the University of KwaZulu-Natal and the Burman Bush Nature Reserve.

 Some of the oldest mansions in Durban were built in this once-forested area.
 Today, many of these have been converted into offices or made way for apartment buildings.
 The Berea was once the most expensive real-estate area in the province but is now third to uMhlanga and Durban North.

 The two main areas of the Berea are Musgrave, Bulwer, and upper Glenwood, which are separated by the N3 national route that leads into the city centre.
 A related neighbouring area designation is Overport.
 The Berea borders the orange-roofed Durban suburb of Morningside.

-Places of interest include Mitchell Park and the Durban Botanic Gardens; and the Howard College campus of the University of KwaZulu-Natal.
 Durbanites who have called Berea their home include cricketer Andrew Hudson, radio personality Alan Khan, and TV presenter Imraan Vagar.

-Since the early twentieth century, the suburb has been home to the Durban United Hebrew Congregation.